ursnj/nayan/README.md

 <div align="center">

-React component library based on Tailwind CSS and Headless UI.
+Nayan is React based component library based on Tailwind CSS and Headless UI.
+This library is a collection of pre-designed and pre-built React components that can be used to quickly and easily build beautiful and functional user interfaces for your web application.

 <br/>